Palak Chicken Recipe | Delicious Indian Spinach Chicken Curry

 What is chicken Palak made of?

-It is made by cooking chicken with palak gravy.
+It is made by cooking tender chicken with palak gravy.
 For taste, it uses tomato puree, onions, cream and regular Indian spices.

 What is chicken saag made of?